izzydoesit/SmarterBearAPI/README.md

 # Insider API

-Rails API that requests insider transactions from SEC servers, scrapes FTP servers for corresponding XML files, parses files into database objects using [Nokogiri](https://www.nokogiri.org), and serves up JSON-formatted information to [Insider Client] (https://github.com/kimstephenson/insiderClient2) (repo).
-You can find live version [here] (https://yourinsider.herokuapp.com).
+Ever wanted to know what the top insiders at the most active companies are doing with their shares?
+This Rails API requests insider transactions from SEC servers, scrapes FTP servers for corresponding XML files, parses files into database objects using [Nokogiri](https://www.nokogiri.org), and serves up JSON-formatted information to [Insider Client](https://yourinsider.herokuapp.com) (live).
+You can also check out the Github repo [here](https://github.com/everysum1/insiderClient).

 ![homepage] (https://github.com/everysum1/insiderAPI/blob/development/app/assets/images/SmarterBearHomepage.png)
 ![company-page] (https://github.com/everysum1/insiderAPI/blob/development/app/assets/images/SmarterBearCompany.png)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.